SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_1-import-dataset/dsp_modeling_1-import-dataset.md

     ![Deploy CSV](./images-dsp_modeling_1-import-dataset/DS_Deploy_Adresses.png)

 ### Generate Time Data
-Generate a time table and dimension views in your space to to provide standardized time data for your analysis.
+Time table and dimensions views can be created in a space to provide standardized time data for you analysis.
-1. Go to **Space Management** and click **Create Time Tables & Dimensions**
+1. Go to the section **Time Data** in **Space Management**.
+If you see **Create Time Tables & Dimensions** (as displayed in the screenshot), continue with step 2 and 3 as no time data has been generated fro the space yet.
+If time data has already been generated, select the pencil icon to see more details on the configuration.

   ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions.png)

-2. In the resulting popup, don't change any values and click **Create**
+2. If you create time tables & dimensions, you don't need to change any values.
+Click **Create**

   ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions_2.png)